The UK SRS regulatory timeline, by actor

 Government Position

-The DESNZ commitment on SECR interaction language stops short of committing to any specific rationalisation — it signals intent without scope or timeline.
+The DESNZ commitment on SECR interaction stops short of committing to any specific rationalisation — it signals intent without scope or timeline.

 What has been signalled: